-We have provided an example below, which illustrates how the Maximum Allowed Amount works.
+The Plan has provided an example below, which illustrates how the Maximum Allowed Amount works.
 This example is for illustration purposes only.

 Example: The Plan has a Member Coinsurance of 30% for In-Network Provider services after the Deductible has been met.